XeniaOhmer/xeniaohmer.github.io/_pages/about.md

 Research interests
 -------
-My research revolves around Natural Language Processing and Computational Linguistics, with a focus on the following areas:
+My research revolves around Natural Language Processing, Computational Linguistics, and Cognitive Science, with a focus on the following areas:

 - Evaluation and interpretation of large language models
 - Language emergence and multi-agent communication